NixOS/nixos-weekly/content/2018/01-phoenixes-burst-into-flame.rst

-#09 - Phoenixes burst into flame ...
+#01 - Phoenixes burst into flame ...
 ####################################

-:status: draft
 :date: 2018-01-08
 :description: ... when it is time for them to die and are reborn from the
               ashes.
 (J.K.
 Rowling, Harry Potter and the Chamber of Secrets)